Documentation

 Declaring Inputs and Outputs

 Every agent declares a contract specifying the data types it consumes and produces.
-The graph builder uses these contracts to automatically wire edges between agents and verify type compatibility.
+On the server, these contracts drive the content-type-hint-based input population and output routing that lets chained agents communicate without hard-coded wiring.

 # A search agent that PRODUCES file referencescontract = AgentContract( name="ImageSearchAgent", capability=AgentCapability.SEARCH, description="Searches images by natural language", inputs=( TypedInput( name="folder_scope", data_type="FILE_IDS", required=False, description="Optional folder to restrict search scope", ), ), outputs=( TypedOutput( name="results", data_type="FILE_IDS", # Produces a FileCollection mergeable=True, # Can be merged with other FILE_IDS content_type_hint="images", # Contains image references ), ),)# An analysis agent that CONSUMES file references and PRODUCES categorizationcontract = AgentContract( name="AnalysisAgent", capability=AgentCapability.ANALYSIS, description="Categorizes files into semantic groups", inputs=( TypedInput( name="file_ids", data_type="FILE_IDS", # Expects a FileCollection required=False, content_type_hint="images", # Specifically image files ), ), outputs=( TypedOutput(name="categorization", data_type="CATEGORIZATION", mergeable=True), TypedOutput(name="analysis", data_type="ANALYSIS_RESULT", mergeable=False), ),)Content Type Hints